 At my recent Spring recital, I had to deny one student the privilege of playing this song, because two others had already spoken for it!
 (A fiddle and guitar duo, and a pianist who had made an arrangement with broken chords.)

-This famous Australian song has a beautiful melody, but funny lyrics.
+This famous Australian song has a beautiful melody, but odd (to non-natives) lyrics. ?

-Like The Water is Wide, Waltzing Matilda uses most of the chords in its "chord family group".
 It is therefore not just a really beautiful song, but a good chord training song, both for pianists and for guitar players.
+What chords go together?

 Here is an example of what you and your student could try: